How do you create effective Customer Journey Maps?

 - Analysing your own website, CRM and channel data for insights about who your customer is, why they need your product, and where and how they buy it

-- Creating customer personas, archetypes or ideal buyer profiles
+- Creating customer personas (use the customer persona canvas), archetypes or ideal buyer profiles

 The key is to understand four things about your customer: